Aaronius/penpal/README.md

 `import Penpal from 'penpal';`

+#### TypeScript

+Penpal provides a `types` file for usage with TypeScript; importing is simply the same as above:

+`import Penpal from 'penpal';`

+If importing with the error codes you will need to do something like:

+`import { default as Penpal, ERR_CONNECTION_DESTROYED } from 'penpal';`

 ### Using a CDN

 If you don't want to use npm to manage client packages, Penpal also provides a UMD distribution in a `dist` folder which is hosted on a CDN: